ai-chen2050/hetu-checkpoint/README.md

 We welcome contributions!
 Please see our Contributing Guidelines for details.

 ## Security
-For security concerns, please email security@hetu-project.org

 ## License
-This project is licensed under [LICENSE NAME] - see the LICENSE file for details.
+See the LICENSE file for details.